 There are approximately 15,000+ driveways in the City of Iowa City.
 If we used all of our plows and spent just 60 seconds per driveway, it would take several days to clean driveways alone.
-One thing you can do to minimize the problem is to pile snow that has been shoveled from the driveway on the downstream side of the driveway.
-Then if the snowplow hits the pile, it will be moved onto the grass or sidewalk, not back into your driveway.
 The Streets Division crews do not come back and plow out any driveways.

 I own a business downtown.
 How are streets plowed in the Central Business District?